MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/hyper-v/best-practices-analyzer/Windows-hypervisor-must-be-running.md

 4. Open the System log.
 (In the navigation pane, expand **Windows Logs** and then select **System**.)

 5. Use a filter to find Hyper-V-Hypervisor events:
     1. In the **Actions** pane, click **Filter Current Log**.
-For **Event sources**, specify “Hyper-V-Hypervisor”.
+For **Event sources**, specify "Hyper-V-Hypervisor".
     2. Look for events that report problems.
-For example, event ID 41 indicates a problem with the BIOS configuration: “Hyper-V launch failed; Either VMX not present or not enabled in BIOS.”
+For example, event ID 41 indicates a problem with the BIOS configuration: "Hyper-V launch failed; Either VMX not present or not enabled in BIOS."

 ### See Also
 For details about using Hyper-V on Windows 10, including how to check that your computer can run Hyper-V, see [Windows 10 Hyper-V System Requirements](https://msdn.microsoft.com/virtualization/hyperv_on_windows/quick_start/walkthrough_compatibility).